inet-framework/inet/doc/src/users-guide/ch-ipv4.rst

 .. _ug:sec:ipv4:arp:

-Arp
+ARP
 ---

-The :ned:`Arp` module implements the Address Resolution Protocol (ARP).
+The Address Resolution Protocol (ARP) is modeled with the :ned:`Arp` module.
 The ARP protocol is designed to translate a local protocol address to a hardware address.
 Although the ARP protocol can be used with several network protocols and hardware addressing schemes, in practice, they are